 Page contents

-This page will provide information about overseas visitors, including how you can prove your residency, and what happens if you don’t pay for necessary NHS treatment.
+This page provides information about overseas visitors, including how to prove residency, and what happens if you do not pay for necessary NHS treatment.

-NHS hospitals have a legal duty to establish if you need to pay for treatment or, if you’re exempt from charges.
-Where there’s no exemption, you’ll be charged for your treatment.
+All NHS hospitals have a legal duty to establish whether you need to pay for treatment and, where appropriate, charge you for your care.

-UK residency usually applies if you’re living in the UK on a lawful and properly settled basis.
-It’s not guaranteed by:
+You are usually considered a UK resident if you live in the UK on a lawful and settled basis.
+It is not guaranteed by:

 - British nationality